CELDT June 2010 Assessment NotesJune 2010 Edition of the California English Language Development Test (CELDT) Notes.

 Upcoming CELDT Live!
 Online Presentations

 Educational Data Systems provides CELDT Live! online presentations to CELDT District Coordinators (CDCs) with important information related to administering the CELDT.
 Additional information and previous CELDT Live! sessions are archived on the Educational Data Systems’ CELDT Web site.
+[Note, the preceding Web address is no longer valid.]
 Upcoming sessions include:

 - August 17, 2010, at 3:30 p.m. — CELDT Live!
 2D: K–1 Update